 Many of these boxes are made locally and our favorite shops were those where the shop owner was also working on new projects there in the shop.
 Our favorite was this kind man we saw during our stay in Marrakech.

 He was making intricate chess sets, and who showed us how he operated his foot-powered carving tool (we asked before taking his picture):

 You can find wooden goods in many shops, but I recommend you keep your eye out for an actual woodworking store if you can.
 We saw many of these in Marrakech but few in Fes.

 Moroccan carpets are beautiful and one of the quintessential things to buy in Morocco!
 Your riad will undoubtedly have carpets and rugs in your room and along the hallways, and carpet shops are a regular staple in Moroccan souks.

 While you may be able to get a small rug for under 1000 dirham ($100), larger and more intricate rugs can cost several hundred dollars.

 The main thing to watch out for when buying a rug is to never let the carpet you choose leave your sight.
-A common scam is for the salesmen to take your carpet in back to package it up, but actually wrap up a different, inferior carpet instead.
+A common scam in Morocco is for the salesmen to take your carpet in back to package it up, but actually wrap up a different, inferior carpet instead.
 Watch your chosen rug from start to finish!